Hywan/mnt.io/content/articles/2025-09-12-from-19k-to-4.2m-events-per-sec-story-of-a-sqlite-query-optimisation/index.md

 We don't have the device within easy reach.
 Hopefully, Matrix users are always nice and willing to help!
-We have added a bunch of logs, then the user has reproduced the problem, and shared its logs (via a rageshake) with us.
+We have added a bunch of logs, then the user has reproduced the problem, and shared their logs (via a rageshake) with us.
 Logs are never trivial to analyse.
 However, here is a tip we use in the Matrix Rust SDK: we have a special tracing type that logs the time spent in a portion of the code; called [`TracingTimer`].